mrahhal/MR.AspNetCore.Pagination/README.md

 This package provides an easy to use service that auto reads pagination related params from the query string of the request to paginate EF Core data.

 Keyset pagination support uses [MR.EntityFrameworkCore.KeysetPagination](https://github.com/mrahhal/MR.EntityFrameworkCore.KeysetPagination).
+Make sure to read its README for an overview.

 ## Offset vs Keyset